-Martin’s attitude towards America’s world role is evident in his assertion that “We [the U.S.] enable the killing [that occurs around the world].
-Uncle Sam, as the world’s number-one weapons dealer, has armed one or more sides in nearly every war worldwide….
-The United States needs to end its shameful status as arms merchant to the world.”
+Condemning America as the nation that most egregiously “enable[s] the killing” that occurs in military conflicts across the globe, Martin charges that “Uncle Sam, as the world’s number-one weapons dealer, has armed one or more sides in nearly every war worldwide.”
+“The United States needs to end its shameful status as arms merchant to the world,” he adds.

-On March 29, 2004, Martin issued a statement on behalf of Peace Action calling upon voters to help defeat President Bush in the upcoming November election.
-“Bush has pushed this country and the world towards a cataclysm rather than towards safety,” said Martin.
-“Bush has been so harmful to progress on the issues of nuclear disarmament, international cooperation, the arms trade and the elimination of war as a means of resolving international conflict, that this country and the world cannot risk another four years of his failed leadership.”
+On March 29, 2004, Martin issued a statement on behalf of Peace Action urging voters to help defeat President Bush in the upcoming November election.
+Asserting that Bush “has pushed this country and the world towards a cataclysm rather than towards safety,” Martin stated that the president “has been so harmful to progress on the issues of nuclear disarmament, international cooperation, the arms trade and the elimination of war as a means of resolving international conflict, that this country and the world cannot risk another four years of his failed leadership.”

 In May 2009, Martin appeared at the First Congregational United Church of Christ in Boise, Idaho, to give a speech titled “Prospects for Peace and Nuclear Disarmament Under President Obama.”